TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-highioutilization.md

 Up-to-date index statistics are crucial for the SQL DB query optimizer to generate optimal execution plans.
 Better execution plans use the right amount of resources and thus help reduce IO usage.
 See [Maintain Azure SQL Indexes and Statistics](https://techcommunity.microsoft.com/t5/azure-database-support-blog/how-to-maintain-azure-sql-indexes-and-statistics/ba-p/368787) for more information on updating statistics.

-IO Usage is split into two types: Data IO and Log IO.Your can quickly identify the IO usage using the query below.
+IO Usage is split into two types: Data IO and Log IO.
+You can quickly identify the IO usage using the query below:

 ```
 SELECT end_time, avg_data_io_percent, avg_log_write_percent